The Wonder Years (band): The Upsides anniversary (2020)

 On October 23, 2020, the single "Brakeless" was released on the 10th anniversary of their album The Upsides, revisiting older, pop-punk tones.
 The song was released upon the success of the band's get out the vote challenge to register 1000 voters by October 20.

 The Hum Goes on Forever (2022)

 On April 21, 2022, the band released "Oldest Daughter", their first new material since the release of Sister Cities.
 After the release of their second single, "Summer Clothes", they confirmed their seventh studio album, The Hum Goes on Forever, which was released on September 22, 2022.
 This album consists of twelve songs, giving the listener insight and telling the story of what lead singer, Dan Campbell, experienced and went through during the COVID-19 pandemic.

-Musical style and influences

-The Wonder Years has been described as pop punk, alternative rock, and emo.
-Get Stoked on It! has been described as pop punk.
-The Upsides has been described as emo and pop punk.
-Suburbia I've Given You All and Now I'm Nothing has been described as melodic hardcore emo and pop punk.
-The Greatest Generation has been described as emo and pop punk.
-No Closer to Heaven has been described as alternative rock and emo and pop punk.
-Sister Cities has been described as indie rock, post-hardcore and rock.

-Campbell, in a Let's Play with Achievement Hunter, said that Motion City Soundtrack were "a huge influence" for the band.
-In an interview with Alternative Press, he also cited Blink-182, Inkling, and The Get Up Kids as influences.

-Rock Sound wrote that on The Upsides Campbell sung about "His early twenties soul-searching and tales of strife" which "resonated with a [new] generation, inspiring countless imitators in the process."
-This pushed Campbell to "the forefront of a new wave", and the album influencing a new wave of pop punk bands.
-The Wonder Years have been listed as a big influence for British bands As It Is and Neck Deep.

 Side projects

 Why Bother?

 In April 2012, Steinborn released an EP, Some Songs, under the name Why Bother?.
 He later released another EP, This Isn't Very Good, on GTR Records in November 2013.